ProductPricing

 What Is Subscription Fatigue?

-Subscription fatigue is the frustration that can come from consumers feeling as though they’re being inundated with subscriptions.
-It’s a term commonly associated with the rise of streaming services in media and entertainment, but it can also refer to eCommerce subscriptions.
+Subscription fatigue is the frustration that can come from consumers feeling as though they’re being inundated with subscription services and products.
+It’s a term commonly associated with the rise of streaming services in media and entertainment (like Netflix, Hulu, or Apple TV), but it can also refer to eCommerce subscriptions.

-This experience tends to happen when brands offer a rigid subscription just for the sake of offering a subscription.
-This can leave subscribers feeling taken advantage of rather than feeling like their lives are being made easier.
+This experience tends to happen when brands offer a rigid subscription just for the sake of offering one.
+This can leave subscribers feeling taken advantage of rather than feeling like their lives are being made easier, which greatly harms customer retention.

-There’s often a fine line between reaping the benefits of the thriving subscription industry and struggling to make headway due to subscription fatigue.
+There’s often a fine line between benefitting from the recurring revenue that comes with the thriving subscription industry and struggling to make headway with your customer base due to subscription fatigue.

 So, what’s an eCommerce subscription brand to do?